Rudolf Heinze: Weimar Republic

 In the German Revolution of 1918-19 Heinze was instrumental in founding the Deutsche Volkspartei (DVP).
 He was a leading member of the DVP first in the Weimar National Assembly (1919/20) and then of the Reichstag (1920–24).

 In June 1919, Heinze played a key role in making possible a compromise between the opposition and the government on the Treaty of Versailles, paving the way to its acceptance by the National Assembly.

 In June 1920, he tried unsuccessfully to form a new government, after the Reichstag elections had caused the resignation of the previous government of Hermann Müller.
 However, the Social Democratic Party of Germany (SPD) refused to work with the DVP, whose foreign policy stance the Social Democrats considered too nationalistic.
-When Konstantin Fehrenbach became Chancellor, Heinze became Vice-Chancellor and Minister of Justice in his cabinet.
+When Constantin Fehrenbach became Chancellor, Heinze became Vice-Chancellor and Minister of Justice in his cabinet.
 The Fehrenbach cabinet resigned in May 1921.

 From November 1922 to August 1923, Heinze was once again Vice-Chancellor and Minister of Justice in the cabinet of Wilhelm Cuno.
 Heinze organized supplies for the population of the Ruhr area during the occupation by French and Belgian troops.
 The passive resistance against the occupiers resulted in economic collapse and hyper inflation in Germany, leading to the resignation of the Cuno cabinet in August 1923.

 In October 1923, the Ministerpräsident of the Free State of Saxony, Erich Zeigner refused to disband the Proletarische Hundertschaften (an armed militia of communist workers) and to dismiss the communist members of his cabinet.
 Reichswehrminister Otto Gessler ordered the Reichswehr into Saxony and on 28.
-October president Friedrich Ebert, making use of Article 48 of the Weimar Constitution dismissed Zeigner.
+October president Friedrich Ebert, making use of Article 48 of the Weimar Constitution, dismissed Zeigner.
 Chancellor Gustav Stresemann (DVP) appointed Heinze Reichskommissar, effectively Zeigner's successor.
 Heinze attempted to install a bourgeois government but was forestalled by the Saxony diet, which on 31 October elected Alfred Fellisch (SPD) as Ministerpräsident and head of a social-democratic cabinet.